British Values at St. Wulstan's

-The children have further opportunities to have their voices heard through our Pupil Voice interviews and surveys.
+The children have further opportunities to have their voices heard through our pupil voice interviews and surveys.
 Our Junior Leadership team also contribute to the school improvement plan, reflecting the views of the children and meet monthly with the Headteacher.
 Our Parent Voice forum and parental questionnaires allow our community to have a say.
 Where it fits, lessons are taught where the children’s views are taken into account.
 Restorative justice is used to sort out any problems between children.
 Children discuss a suitable solution that fits all parties.
 The children are given the opportunity to vote for a reward of their choice when 500 Lunchtime Links have been achieved as well as the winning House of the Term voting for their reward choice.

 The Rule of Law

 At St. Wulstan’s we have a positive behaviour for learning policy.
 Staff consistently reinforce high expectations of pupils and the children are reminded of the importance of rules in the classroom, as well as in school assemblies.
 There are rewards for exhibiting good and caring behaviour and consistent demonstration of our school virtues is recognised through such things as ‘Star of the Week’ award and special mentions.
 Weekly awards are also given to children displaying our school values and virtues.
 They clearly understand the rewards and sanctions that are used.
 Pupils are taught to understand the need for laws - that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police community support officer help reinforce this message.